 Hold the Date

-Join a conversation with the 2019 World Food Prize Laureate, Simon Groot, a sixth-generation seedsman and the founder and leader of East-West Seed, Monday, Oct.
-14, at 8 p.m. in the Great Hall of the Memorial Union.
+Join a conversation with the 2023 World Food Prize Laureate, Heidi Kuhn, founder of the non-profit Roots and Peace, Monday, Oct.
+23, at 8 p.m. in the Great Hall of the Memorial Union.

-A reception and student poster display will precede the lecture from 7 to 8 p.m. in the South Ballroom, Memorial Union.
+A reception and student poster display will precede the lecture from 7-8 p.m. in the South Ballroom, Memorial Union.
 Posters will address world issues and are submitted by undergraduate and graduate students.

 Norman Borlaug Lecture